 Genetic factors almost certainly play a big role in understanding what causes autism.
 So researchers are eager to discover anything that might be responsible for increasing a person's genetic vulnerability for the illness, such as having parents who are 40 or older.

-The risk was smallest for children of fathers younger than 20 and greatest for children of fathers older than 50.
-A man in his 40s, for example, was almost 6 times as likely to have an autistic child as a man age 20.
-This relationship held even after researchers adjusted the results for the year of the person's birth, their socioeconomic status, or the mother's age.
+The risk is smallest for children of fathers younger than 20 and greatest for children of fathers older than 50.
+Men in their 50s, for example, are more than twice as likely to have an autistic child as a man in his 20s.
+Some research shows the multiple to be as much as 6 times the risk.
+This relationship holds even after researchers adjust the results for the year of the person's birth, their socioeconomic status, or the mother's age.

-This is not the first discovery of its type.
 Health care professionals have long known that as parents age, the risk of giving birth to a child with certain illnesses goes up.
 Older mothers, for example, are more likely to have a child with Down syndrome.
-In recent years, studies have revealed a link between aging fathers and schizophrenia.
+In recent years, studies have also revealed a link between aging fathers and schizophrenia.

-The Archives study took advantage of the extraordinarily complete health records of over 300,000 Israeli men and women.
+The Israeli study, published in 2006, took advantage of the extraordinarily complete health records of over 300,000 Israeli men and women.
 They underwent a complete health assessment when they were 17-year olds, prior to entering military service.
 Using this database, researchers were able to determine the incidence of autism in the population.
 The researchers had access to intellectual, medical and psychiatric evaluations of almost all Israeli boys and three-quarters of girls.
 (Their identities were kept secret, however.)
 For most individuals, the father's age at birth was known.

 Although boys were more likely to develop autism than girls, the risk for girls also increased as fathers got older.
 When fathers were young, about 1 in 6 children with autism were girls.
 After fathers passed the 40 year-old mark, the proportion of girls with autism rose to about 1 in 3.
 This suggests that the genetic factors in play for offspring of older fathers are different from those for offspring of younger fathers.